 How to Appeal a Denied Claim

 Your health plan will review your coverage for a treatment, service, or prescription either before or after your claim is filed.
-If your health plan refuses to pay for medically necessary services, treatments, or medications, you have the right to appeal the decision through the plan’s internal appeal process.
+If your health plan won’t pay for medically necessary services, treatments, or medicines, you have the right to appeal the decision through your plan’s internal appeal process.

-You must consult your plan documents or contact your plan or employer for details on your plan’s appeal process.
-Typically a plan will require you to complete forms or write a letter indicating that you are appealing the decision.
+Check your health plan documents or contact your health plan or employer for details on your plan’s appeal process.
+A health plan will usually require you to fill out forms or write a letter to appeal the decision.

-Typically you must file your appeal within 180 days (six months) of receiving notice that your claim was denied.
-You may submit any additional information that you want the insurer to consider.
-The letter you submit for your appeal does not need to be technical, but you should specify what claim denial you are appealing and why you believe the company should review the denial.
+- Your appeal does not need to be technical, but you should say what claim denial you are appealing and why you believe the company should review the denial.

-For more information on IROs, contact TDI’s Health and Workers’ Compensation Network Certification and Quality Assurance Office at 1-866-554-4926 or visit its website at https://www.tdi.state.tx.us/wc/wcnet/
+- For more info on IROs, contact TDI’s Health and Workers’ Compensation Network Certification and Quality Assurance Office at 1-866-554-4926.